PASTA E FAGIOLI

 200g pasta (anything here on this list, although most would say focus on the bottom half.)

 One tablespoon of tomato passata, or three small chopped tomatoes

 Heat the water on the side, make it a bouillon if you like it a little more flavored.
 Take another pan and add the onion and rosemary twigs whole.
 Medium heat them for three minutes of sweating, then add the garlic and cook another minute.
 Add the beans and stir them.
 Add the tomatoes and gently cook for five minutes.
 Take out one third of the beans, add them in a blender, and leave aside.
 Remove the rosemary.

 Add the hot water*.
 When everything returns to a boil, add the pasta, give it a stir after 30 seconds and bring back the blended beans.
 Turn off the fire 2 minutes before the pasta package instructs you to, cover, and let finish by steaming into its flavor.
 It should be not be too dry nor too watery at this point.
 Serve with Parmigiano on top.
 Treat yo’self with pecorino if you didn’t use broth.

 Put the beans in cold water with a teaspoon of baking soda for 10-12 hours, in the morning before work.
 Drain and rinse out once you’re ready to eat, and add them to cold water over the fire.
 Once the water begins to boil, remove the foam at the top and add two stalks of celery and one carrot and lower the fire to cook for 30-40 minutes.

 *The water has to be hot because cold water stops cooking the bean and halts the full flavor.
 The first time you make this, make more water than necessary, so you can test out how much water is needed based on the type of pasta you decided to use.
-Allow for two fingers of water to cover the whole mix of foods as a good measure.
+Allow for two fingers of water to cover the whole mix of foods as measure.

 From the kitchens of my mother & aunt & grandfather